BESTSELLER/pyfortimanager/README.md

 ```

 ### Retrieve all connected Wi-Fi clients on a FortiGate
-To retrieve all current active Wi-Fi clients on the FortiGate, we need to call the FortiOS API directly on the FortiGate through FortiManager's proxy API call.
+To retrieve all current active Wi-Fi clients on the FortiGate, we need to call the FortiOS API directly on the FortiGate through FortiManager's proxy API.

 When making proxy calls, you'll retrieve two status objects.
 The first is for the FortiManager call and the the second is for the API call on the FortiGate.